SublimeLinter/SublimeLinter/README.md

 ]
 ```

+If you want to use **SublimeLinter-flake8** during the beta, you need to add it to the "install_prereleases" as well.
+Most other linter plugins should be compatible.

 *Disclaimer: there will be bugs and we will make changes that will break your workflow, but it's pretty awesome otherwise*